Henry A. Wise: Civil War

 After Virginia declared secession, Wise joined the Confederate States Army (CSA).
 Because of his political prominence and secessionist reputation, he was commissioned as a brigadier general, despite having no formal military training.
 He was assigned to the western Virginia region, where his political support would be helpful.
 Brigadier General John B. Floyd, another former governor of Virginia, was also sent there.
 In the summer of 1861, Wise and Floyd feuded over who was the superior officer.
 At the height of the feud, General Floyd blamed Wise for the Confederate defeat at the Battle of Carnifex Ferry, stating that Wise refused to come to his aid.
 The feud was not resolved until Virginia Delegate Mason Mathews, whose son Alexander F. Mathews was Wise's aide-de-camp, spent several days in the camps of both Wise and Floyd.
 Afterward, he wrote to President Jefferson Davis urging that both men be removed.
 Davis subsequently removed Wise from his command in western Virginia.

 In early 1862, Wise was assigned to command the District of Roanoke Island, threatened by U.S. Navy forces.
 He fell ill with pleurisy and was not present for the Battle of Roanoke Island when U.S. Army soldiers stormed the island.
 He was blamed for the loss, but for his part, complained bitterly about inadequate forces to defend the island.

 He commanded a brigade in the division of Maj.
 Gen. Theophilus H. Holmes on the New Market Road during the Seven Days Battles.
 For the rest of 1862 and 1863, he held various commands in North Carolina and Virginia.

 In 1864, Wise commanded a brigade in the Department of North Carolina & Southern Virginia.
 His brigade defended Petersburg and was credited with saving the city at the First Battle of Petersburg and to an extent at the Second Battle of Petersburg.
 From June 17 until November 1864, Wise commanded the Military District of the City of Petersburg.
 He resumed command of his brigade in November and led it during the final stages of the Siege of Petersburg.

-He was with Robert E. Lee at Appomattox Court House, where he fought bravely but urged Lee to surrender.
+He was with Robert E. Lee at Appomattox Court House, where he urged Lee to surrender.
 With other Confederate officials, he was taken prisoner after the surrender.

 Postwar political statements

 Stating he was "a prisoner on parole", Wise summarized his view of slavery thus:

-The Confederate Constitution (CC), adopted on March 11, 1861, banned the international slave trade.
-However, the CC prohibited passing laws that would make illegal "the right of property in negro slaves."
-According to historian Stephanie McCurry of Columbia University, the CC was a product of white men who held all the political power for themselves.
-Under the CC, Black people and women were not entitled to political power.
+The Confederate Constitution adopted on March 11, 1861, banned the international slave trade.
+However, the Constitution prohibited passing laws that would make illegal "the right of property in negro slaves" so far as the legislature was concerned (Article 1).